RedisLabs/redislabs-docs/content/rc/security/multi-factor-authentication.md

 To configure MFA for your user account:

 1. Sign in to your account.
-2. From the Redis Enterprise Cloud menu, click on your name to enter the **User Profile** view.
+2. From the Redis Enterprise Cloud menu, select your name to enter the **User Profile** view.
 3. Under your user profile, locate **Multi-factor authentication**.

     {{<image filename="images/rc/multi-factor-authentication-user-profile.png" alt="Multi-factor authentication is located on the user profile page." >}}{{< /image >}}